lmorg/murex/GUIDE.syntax.md

 ```
 let a=1  # define 'a' as number
 let b=1  # define 'b' as number
-eval a+b # returns '2' as both 'a' and 'b' are numers
+eval a+b # returns '2' as both 'a' and 'b' are numbers
 ```

 For more on the `set`, `let` and `eval` functions see [GUIDE.variables-and-evaluation.md](./GUIDE.variables-and-evaluation.md).